-A formula for the calculation of the Residual Mix (see Figure 1 on the next page) is elaborated in this report.
+A formula for the calculation of the Residual Mix (see Figure 1) is elaborated in this report.
 It takes the methodology for the Residual Mix calculation for electricity as a basis, while including gas-specific topics.
-These topics are storage, Energy Carrier conversion, and import and export, as these are much more predominant for gas than they ever have been for electricity - although in time some of these aspects might be included in the update of the Residual Mix calculation for electricity as their relevance might increase.
+These topics are storage, Energy Carrier conversion, and import and export, as these are much more predominant for gas than they ever have been for electricity.

 A separate Residual Mix calculation per system boundary, per Member State is needed.
 This means a separate Residual Mix for the natural gas distribution and transmission system and a separate Residual Mix for the hydrogen network.
-Other Residual Mixes should theoretically apply to vehicle transported gases, but as these supply chains are much less regulated, preventing double claims is more challenging, raising questions about the relevance of having a Residual Mix in vehicle-transported gaseous supply chains.
+For gases that are transported by vehicle, the supply chains are much less regulated than pipeline-transported gases.
+The conditions for feasibility and the relevance of a Residual Mix in vehicle-transported gaseous supply chains are outside this report's scope.